nusco/narjillos/backlog.md

 + Move entire persistence to database
   Consider using a one-record table with a blob

-+ Stabilize memory consumption
-  By using soft caching in GenePool

 + Fix bug with duplicated --persistence warning
   Probably impacted by the previous story

 * Keep running even after extinction
   Or maybe find a reliable way to save the last state in case of extinction with persistent experiments.
   Also take the chance to fix the current bug with experiments not stopping correctly on extinction.

-+ Save event log instead of current state
-  Maybe.
-Then have an external program, maybe in Elixir, to process stats.

 + Move from SQLite to H2
   Maybe.
 As suggested by Cipster.
 Ask him for advantages.